4 easy ways to organize your meal planning – Is it possible?

 I like to plan a month of meals and then take the plan and repeat it for 6 months.
 I find there are different meals made in the winter than in the summer.
 Make one menu plan for the colder months and one menu plan for the warmer months.
-Each year review it, add a few new items.
+Each year review it, and add a few new items.
 The easiest way to do this is to write down everything you make for one month.
 Now you have a plan.
 You might want to look through books, or websites and collect ideas.
-I used to do my planning while I was waiting for one of my children to finish a sports practice.
+I used to do my planning while I was waiting for one of my children to finish sports practice.
 With this system, you will only eat each item 6 times.
-If you didn’t plan the menu I think there would be some meals you would eat a lot more times than just 6.
+If you didn’t plan the menu I think there would be some meals you would eat a lot more times than just 6 times in 6 months.

 Plan using a grid

 I like to make a grid with categories across the top.
 The categories might be based on food, ways of cooking or time limits.
 It may be a combination of these categories.
 When my kids were at home, I needed some meals to be ready quickly because they came home and left for work or a sport.
-Other days I would arrive home from work later so I prepared supper in a crockpot.
+On other days I would arrive home from work later so I prepared supper in a crockpot.